 Guided Technical Enablement – Agile Learning

-As technology professionals, we are working during some of the most challenging times in our ability to keep up with the volume of new cloud-based products and services.
-To survive in this environment, we need to adopt various learning techniques and Guided Technical Enablement is an example of Agile Learning using a Learning Path is one of them.
+As technology professionals, we are working during some of the most challenging times to keep up with the volume of new cloud-based products and services.
+To survive in this environment, we need to adopt various learning techniques, and Guided Technical Enablement is an example of Agile Learning using a Learning Path is one of them.

-As an example, let’s say your organization would like to add Azure SQL Data Warehouse to the technology stack.
-You might start off with a quick introduction, to talk about solution architecture or need to pick ups specific topic and come back later.
-Once a project starts to ramp up, you may need to learn the tool in more depth.
-That is where this series of Learning Paths can help.
-A curated series of resources that builds from an introduction to more in-depth concepts.
+For example, let’s say your organization would like to add Azure SQL Data Warehouse to the technology stack.
+You might start with a quick introduction to talk about solution architecture or need to pick up a specific topic and come back later.
+Once a project begins to ramp up, you may need to learn the tool in more depth.
+That is where this series of Learning Paths can help—a curated series of resources that builds from an introduction to more in-depth concepts.